noshbar/Chroduino/README.md

 **NOTE**:
  * work in progress, doesn't seem to work with fast moving things, like BBs or pellets.
- * at the moment, the distance between IR sensors is fixed at 10cm
+ * at the moment, the distance between IR sensors is fixed at 10cm (can be changed in code!)
  * configuration is mostly done by changing `define` values at the top of the Arduino file

 ### Wiring